Davis1776/2020-03-Javascript-Challenge/README.md

 * Complete all of Level 1 criteria.

-* Using multiple `input` tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+* Using multiple `input` tags and/or select dropdowns, write JavaScript code so the user can set multiple filters and search for UFO sightings using the following criteria based on the table columns:

   1. `date/time`
   2. `city`